• Skip to primary navigation

 I still remember the first time I was introduce to the Oreo cookie (we’re talking quite some time ago now), and all I can remember is how could something so bite-sized be so delicious and morish, stopping at a couple was nearly impossible.

 Ever since then, the cookies and cream combination has been popping up all over the baking world with flavours of chocolate and sweet cream fillings.
 This Brownie recipe of mine is no different, filled with chunks of Oreo pieces and topped with a cream cheese frosting full of ‘Cookies and Cream’ flavour.
 This is a sweet treat for grown-up children who never want to grow up.
-First you twist is, lick it, then dunk it – how will you eat yours?
+First you twist it, lick it, then dunk it – how will you eat yours?

 Print